Physiotherapy vs. Physical Therapy

 Reasons for Physiotherapy

 Physical therapy is often recommended after surgery to help with the healing and recovery process.
-Those who visit a physical therapist after surgery can shorten your recovery period as you work with a trained professional.
+Those who visit a physical therapist after surgery can shorten their recovery period.
 Depending on the type of surgery, your physical therapist may use a combination of stretches, exercises, massage therapy, and other techniques to promote the body’s natural healing process.
-Sometimes surgeries require long periods of rest and recovery, which can lead to weakened muscles and loss of mobility, so a physical therapist can work with you to restore strength to weakened muscles and flexibility in your range of motion.
+Sometimes, surgeries require long periods of rest and recovery, which can lead to weakened muscles and loss of mobility, so a physical therapist can work with you to restore strength to weakened muscles and flexibility in your range of motion.

 Benefits of Physiotherapy